 Federal and state wage and hour laws require that accurate records be kept of each nonexempt employee's hours worked.
 To comply with the law, all non-exempt employees are required to complete time cards indicating time worked and leave taken.
 In most instances, a time clock machine will be used.
 If for any reason an employee fails to clock in or out on the time clock, the employee must notify his supervisor immediately so that the error or omission can be corrected and initialed.
-In accordance with state and federal law, the employer rounds clock-in and out time to the nearest one-quarter hour.
+Time clocked in and out is recorded on a "real time" basis.
+The Company no longer has a policy of rounding time in quarter hour increments.

-The following rules must be observed regarding the use of time clocks and time cards:
+The following rules must be observed regarding non-exempt employees' use of time clocks and time cards:

-- Employees should not work or clock in on the time clock more than seven minutes before or seven minutes after their shift.
-Exceptions are permissible only when an employee has received advance written approval by his supervisor to work overtime. - Employees must use only their own assigned time card.
+- Employees should not clock in until the start of their shift.
+Exceptions are permissible only when an employee has received advance written approval by his supervisor to work overtime.
+Working off the clock is never permitted. - Employees must use only their own assigned time card.
 Violators are subject to immediate dismissal. - Employees must clock out and in for meal periods or when leaving the premises for personal reasons. - An employee's supervisor must authorize overtime before it is worked. - The employee and his supervisor must initial any modifications or alterations to an employee's time card or time sheet. - Employees must sign their time cards or time report at the end of each pay period, provided they are completely correct.